hityingph/hityingph.github.io/_publications/12-Yan_JPhysChemLett_2022.md

 ---
-title: "Zhou Y, Zhou S, Ying P, et al. Unusual Deformation and Fracture in Gallium Telluride Multilayers[J].
+title: "12.Zhou Y, Zhou S, Ying P, et al. Unusual Deformation and Fracture in Gallium Telluride Multilayers[J].
 The Journal of Physical Chemistry Letters, 2022, 13(17): 3831-3839."
 collection: publications
 permalink: /publication/12-Yan_JPhysChemLett_2022
 excerpt: 'The deformation and fracture mechanism of two-dimensional (2D) materials are still unclear and not thoroughly investigated.
 Given this, mechanical properties and mechanisms are explored on example of gallium telluride (GaTe), a promising 2D semiconductor with an ultrahigh photoresponsivity and a high flexibility.
 Hereby, the mechanical properties of both substrate-supported and suspended GaTe multilayers were investigated through Berkovich-tip nanoindentation instead of the commonly used AFM-based nanoindentation method. '